Painter, inventor and

 parts are wooden or metal

-public surprise appearance on June 26th, 1897.
+public with its appearance, June 26th, 1897.

-& H is $90
+& H is $90 Lighting is included